Wribbe/crafting_interpreters/docs/6_parsing_expressions.md

 __left-recursive__: Since the first non-terminal of the rule-body is the same as the head -> this rule is `left-recursive`.
-Which will cause some trouble with the parser-technique the book is going to use.
+Which will cause some trouble with the parser-technique the book is going to use. (recursive descent -> if a method-function refers to itself the first thing it does (left-recursion) then the program goes into an infinite loop and runs out of stack-space.)

 Better to use the matching rule:
 ```